ncatlab/nlab-content/pages/7/8/5/1/1587/content.md

 * for a covering space the inverse image of some open set in the base $B$ needs to be, by the definition, a disjoint union of homeomorphic open sets in $E$; however the 'size' of the neighborhoods over various $e$ in the same stalk required in the definition of &#233;tal&#233; space may differ, hence the intersection of their projections does not need to be an open set, if there are infinitely many points in the stalk.

-* even if the the stalks of the etale space are finite, it need not be locally trivial.
-For instance the disjoint union $\coprod_i Ui$ of a collecton of open subsets of a space $X$ with the obvious projection $(\coprod_i U_i) \to X$ is etale, but does not have a typical fiber: the fiber over a given point has cardinality the number of open sets $U_i$ that contain this particular point.
+* even if the stalks of the etale space are finite, it need not be locally trivial.
+For instance the disjoint union $\coprod_i Ui$ of a collection of open subsets of a space $X$ with the obvious projection $(\coprod_i U_i) \to X$ is etale, but does not have a typical fiber: the fiber over a given point has cardinality the number of open sets $U_i$ that contain this particular point.

 ### Lifting properties